Taman Midah: History

 The area was originally a rubber plantation known as the Bolton Estate.
 Originally an independent plantation, it was acquired by Bukit Kepong Estates Ltd on January 1, 1925.
 The company went into voluntary liquidation in 1964, after which the land was sold for development.

 Between the 1970s and 1990s the land was developed as one of Kuala Lumpur's first townships by Bolton Berhad (now known as Symphony Life Berhad).

 Character

 Taman Midah is predominantly a residential township with a small number of commercial units.
 Some roads are characterised by late twentieth century link houses.
 Others feature expensive large detached homes (bungalows).
 There are also a small number of condominium complexes.

 Sports and Recreational

 Taman Tasik Permaisuri (Lake Park) is popular with joggers/runners from nearby areas.
 Both the Stadium Bolasepak Kuala Lumpur and Kompleks Renang Kuala Lumpur are adjacent to the park.

 Health

 Pusat Perubatan Universiti Kebangsaan Malaysia and Cheras Rehabilitation Hospital are located nearby along Jalan Yaacob Latif.

 Shopping

-Taman Midah has a range of traditional shops and a large Tesco supermarket.
+Taman Midah has a range of traditional shops and a large Lotus's (formerly known as Tesco) supermarket.
 There is a morning market daily and a pasar malam each Saturday.
 Nearby are the increasingly popular shopping and eating areas of Cheras, including the Cheras Leisure Mall and, newly opened in 2019, the EkoCheras Mall.